arcrozier/final-project/README.md

 ` objects into `ImageFile`s (both arrays and single files).
 It also a method that reads in the contents of an image and returns an appropriately sized version that can be displayed in the [`Window`](#window)

 ## TODOs

-* Currently not tested at all
-* "Selecting" photos does nothing
 * Photos are not shown based on similarity but rather by how far apart they are from each other in the order that they're picked
-* Currently nothing happens when the user finishes selecting photos
 * There are outlines of an undo/redo system but they aren't implemented in any meaningful way